ForestAdmin/forest-rails/README.md

   ## Bundle it
   bundle install

-  ## Install it
+  ## Install it with the provided environment secret
-  rails g forest_liana:install
+  rails g forest_liana:install FOREST-ENV-SECRET

-  ## When prompted, enter the provided secret key
-  YOUR-SUPER-SECRET-SECRET-KEY
   ```
 3. Get your app running, provide your application URL and check if you have successfully installed Forest Liana on your app.
 4. Choose your credentials, log into https://app.forestadmin.com and start customizing your admin interface! 🎉